darrenaddy/1/content/Machine/Wedge_and_Glue_Block_Cutter/index.md

 ###### Capabilities

-- Can mix stacks of 1X and 2X materials in the same holder/hopper
+* Can mix stacks of 1X and 2X materials in the same holder/hopper
-- Cuts two wedges out of 1X material
+* Cuts two wedges out of 1X material
-- Cuts one wedge out of 2X material
+* Cuts one wedge out of 2X material
-- Self-Diagnostic
+* Self-Diagnostic
-- Walk-Away, Hands-Free Operation
+* Walk-Away, Hands-Free Operation
-- At the end of a stack (if not reloaded), the machine has an auto shut-off feature so it doesn't continue to cycle endlessly.
+* At the end of a stack (if not reloaded), the machine has an auto shut-off feature so it doesn't continue to cycle endlessly.
-- Capability to cut glue blocks
+* Capability to cut glue blocks

-- `Specifications subject to change without notice.`
+\* `Specifications subject to change without notice.`

 ###### Specifications

-- Electrical Standard: 240 V, 3 PH, 20 AMPs
+* Electrical Standard: 240 V, 3 PH, 20 AMPs
-- Air Requirements: 90 PSI, .5 CFM, 1/2 NPT
+* Air Requirements: 90 PSI, .5 CFM, 1/2 NPT
-- HP: 2
+* HP: 2

+###### Video Demonstration

+{{< youtube id="lOc6Vcr0MFk" autoplay="true" color="white" yt_start="2" rel="0">}}

 ###### Options